bayaslievtodor/exoplanet-ml-retrieval/README.md

 ## Design Document

-The design document contains thorough information and documentation behind the architectural choices, including the transition from tabular to neural models and an in-depth performance evaluation.
+The design document contains thorough information and documentation behind the architectural choices, including the design path from tabular to neural models and an in-depth performance evaluation.

 [**View Design Doc PDF**](./design_document.pdf)